kambahr/go-weblight/README.md

 - When flickering effect is noticeable, while navigating inside the website.
 - When you want music running in the background, while navigating within your website.
 - Doc sites; where users go back and fourth, quickly and frequently to find content.

+Fore more details, run the sample and see *notes* on the /bare path.